HalitZiyaKARTAL/test11/scratchpad/hatch/aicoded/readme.md

-some apps here might be suboptimal, weird or half baked etc, i kinda use this folder to test some level of vibe coding thing, i usually force my design choices so its not too far from the aimed thing but sometimes i can try to ship fast and it can be suboptimally designed etc
+some apps in this folder might be suboptimal, weird or half baked etc, i kinda use this folder to test some level of vibe coding thing, i usually force my design choices so its not too far from the aimed thing but sometimes i can try to ship fast and it can be suboptimally designed etc